mahithkumar/Secure_File_transfer_through_cloud/README.md

 ●	Python was used for the backend ,  HTML,CSS were used for the frontend.
 Eel library was used for coordination between frontend and backend.

-In order to run this program you need to first create a google drive API credential named as client_secret.json and save it in the src directory.
+In order to run this program you need to first create a google drive API credential named as client_secret.json and save it in the same directory.

 After download make necessary changes to encryption.py file (you need to change the directory of the project folder you downloaded).And then run main.py.
 More info is available in projectreport file.